Skip to main content

 Details of essential subjects, and those considered to be desirable or helpful, to study at Girton can be found on our individual subject pages.

 Girton welcomes applications from students with disabilities.
-We strongly recommend that you disclose your disability in your UCAS application, so that if you are invited for interview we can contact you to discuss your specific needs and ensure that appropriate adjustments can be made, such a scheduling interviews in accessible rooms or allowing extra time for readings or written tests.
-Further information for students with disabilities can be found on the University website.
+We strongly encourage you to disclose your disability in your UCAS application.
+This allows us to contact you ahead of any interviews to discuss your specific needs and ensure appropriate adjustments can be made - for example, providing extra time for readings or written tests.

 There is no age requirement for admission to Girton, although the vast majority of our undergraduates are 18 years or older when they come into residence.
-Whatever your age you will need to demonstrate that you have the maturity and personal skills to cope with university level study.

 There are age requirements for applicants for Medicine; students under the age of 18 cannot undertake any clinical elements of the Medicine course.
 Therefore, medical students are required to be 18 years of age by 1 November in their first year to be eligible to apply for Medicine.